 IMEI Pro is the easiest-to-use blacklist checker tool of the above.
 Open the website, enter your IMEI number, and click the Check button.

 While IMEI checkers tell whether a phone’s blacklist status is clean or not, Swappa takes a different approach.
 It’s a broker that lets you buy or sell pre-owned devices.
-When you check your phone’s status at Swappa using its IMEI, the website will tell if you can buy or sell the device via the platform.
+When you check your phone’s status at Swappa using its IMEI, the website will tell you if you can buy or sell the device via the platform.

 3. Using the Central Equipment Identity Register